Knockout: Technical knockout

 A technical knockout (TKO or T.K.O.), stoppage, or referee stopped contest (RSC) is declared when the referee decides during a round that a fighter cannot safely continue the match for any reason.
 Certain sanctioning bodies also allow the official attending physician at ringside to stop the fight as well.
-In many regions, a TKO is declared when a fighter is knocked down three times in one round.
+In amateur boxing, and in many regions professionally, including championship fights sanctioned by the World Boxing Association (WBA), a TKO is declared when a fighter is knocked down three times in one round (called an "automatic knockout" in WBA rules).
+Furthermore, in amateur boxing, a boxer automatically wins by TKO if his opponent is knocked down four times in an entire match.

 In MMA bouts, the referee may declare a TKO if a fighter cannot intelligently defend themselves while being repeatedly struck.

 Double knockout

 A double knockout, both in real-life combat sports and in fighting-based video games, occurs when both fighters trade blows and knock each other out simultaneously and are both unable to continue fighting.

-In such cases, the match is declared a draw.
-In fighting games such as Street Fighter, Dead or Alive, and Tekken, a draw is counted as a loss for both players.
+In amateur boxing, a double knockout result is determined based on the round of competition.
+In all contests except the final, both fighters are declared to have lost the contest and are eliminated, since a boxer is suspended 30-540 days for a knockout under boxing regulations.
+In the final, where there must be a winner, the contest ends as if the bell sounded at the end of the final round, and the round is scored, with the winner determined by points.
+However, if both boxers are downed, both rise up, but one has reached the limit of knockdowns, the winning boxer is the one who has not reached the three/four knockdown limit.